Car Insurance After Divorce: How to Separate Policies & Update Coverage

 Who Pays the Premiums

 Parents remain legally liable for damages caused by minors, so they bear the insurance costs.
-Adding a teen to a parent's policy in 2026 can raise premiums significantly — adding a 16-year-old to a parent's full coverage policy costs an estimated $2,441 to $5,469 more annually, depending on the insurer, state, and coverage level.
-Standalone teen policies cost considerably more — often $4,400 to $7,150+ per year — making it far more economical to keep teens on a parent's existing policy.
-For a full breakdown of costs and savings strategies, see our guide on teen driver insurance costs.
-Premium payment responsibility should be negotiated in divorce agreements or custody plans — often split based on custody percentages or income.
+Adding a teen to a parent's policy in 2026 significantly raises premiums.
+According to the latest data, adding a 16-year-old to a family's full coverage policy adds an average of $4,515–$7,658 per year, depending on the insurer, state, and coverage level.
+For context, standalone teen policies average $9,825 per year, making it far more economical to keep teens on a parent's existing policy.
+For a full breakdown of costs and savings strategies, see our guide on adding a teenage driver to your policy.

 Pincher's Pro Tip

 Once children turn 18, parental liability ends, though coverage can continue if they remain listed on the policy.
-At that point, staying on a parent's policy is typically the most affordable option compared to obtaining standalone coverage for young drivers.
+At that point, staying on a parent's policy is typically the most affordable option compared to standalone coverage for young drivers.

 Vehicle Ownership for Teens